 Breastfeeding help and support

-If you have any questions or concerns about breastfeeding, a lot of help and support is available.
+If you have any questions or concerns about breastfeeding, there is plenty of help and support available.

-- You can ask a friend or family member who has breastfed.
+- You can talk to a friend or family member who has breastfed.

 - Ask your GP, midwife or health visitor.